McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

  - Version one screenshots can be found at https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-05-1/wiki/Frontend-Screenshots
  ## New in Front End Version 2!
  - Secure login for authorization added for returning students.
  - New Page added to menu for showing previously submitted document links and instructor ID.
+(Unique Feature)
  - As a new student, you only need to put your McGill ID once.
  - As a new student, you don’t need to remember your COOPID through the dashboard.
  - As a returning student, you need to only enter COOPID once, and the system will remember the ID till you logout.